ucla-labx/deeplearningbook-notes/Ch8-Optimization.md

 - The vanishing/exploding activations/gradient problem:
   - Consider a deep feedforward network that just successively multiplies its input by a matrix $W$ $t$ times.
 If $W$ has an eigendecomposition $W = V\mathbb{diag}(\lambda)V^{-1}$ then $W^t = V\mathbb{diag}(\lambda)^tV^{-1}$, so unless the eigenvalues are all around an absolute value of $1$, we will have the vanishing/exploding activation problem, and the gradient propagating backwards scales similarly.
+  - Research into this problem has yielded several techniques, most notably Batch Normalization and weight initialization schemes such as He & Xavier initialization to ensure that activation and gradients have healthy norms throughout the training process.
+The central idea revolves around ensuring that the variances between successive layers stays at $1$ instead of converging to $0$.
+  - Gradient clipping, especially in RNNs, has been shown to alleviate the exploding gradient problem - the gradient is thought of more as a direction to travel in in the optimization landspace, and not necessarily the amount to travel.
+LSTM cells also largely avoid the exploding gradient problem.

 #### Issue w/Optimization: Poor Correspondence Between Local & Global Structure